Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Experiment

-We select three datasets as our evaluation standards, including the Chinese datasets AISHELL-1\cite{buAISHELL1OpensourceMandarin2017} and AISHELL-2 \cite{duAISHELL2TransformingMandarin2018}, and the English dataset LibriSpeech \cite{panayotovLibrispeechASRCorpus2015}, aimming to conducting experimental assessments on both Chinese and English data.
-LibriSpeech test set is divided into two subsets: test-clean with high quality and test-other with noisy audio.
+We select three datasets as evaluation benchmarks, including the Chinese datasets AISHELL-1~\cite{buAISHELL1OpensourceMandarin2017} and AISHELL-2~\cite{duAISHELL2TransformingMandarin2018}, and the English dataset LibriSpeech~\cite{panayotovLibrispeechASRCorpus2015}, aiming to evaluate performance on both Chinese and English data.
+The LibriSpeech test set is partitioned into two subsets: \emph{test-clean}, containing high-quality audio, and \emph{test-other}, comprising noisier audio samples.